 Community grieves as probe continues into deaths of four teenagers in crash

-The bodies of Jevon Hirst, Harvey Owen, Wilf Henderson and Hugo Morris were recovered on Tuesday.
+The bodies of Jevon Hirst, Harvey Owen, Wilf Fitchett and Hugo Morris were recovered on Tuesday.

 A community in Shropshire is grieving as an investigation continues into a car crash that left four teenagers dead.

-The bodies of Jevon Hirst, Harvey Owen, Wilf Henderson and Hugo Morris were recovered from a silver Ford Fiesta in Snowdonia, North Wales, on Tuesday.
+The bodies of Jevon Hirst, Harvey Owen, Wilf Fitchett and Hugo Morris were recovered from a silver Ford Fiesta in Snowdonia, North Wales, on Tuesday.

 A search was launched for the teenagers after they failed to return home from an overnight camping trip to the Snowdonia area.